urilivshits/pageinference/README.md

 - "Rate limit exceeded": Wait and try again later as you've exceeded your API usage limits
 - "Invalid model": The selected model may not be available for your API key
 - "Token limit exceeded": The page content plus your question may be too long; try a shorter question or use on a page with less content
+- "Tool calls processing": If the extension seems to take longer when asking complex questions, it may be processing web search requests in the background

 ## Development